tribblix/tribblix-build/illumos/Checkouts.md

 In the case of SPARC, if there was a SPARC release before m26 and it's not listed  separately here then it would have been built form the same commit as x86.
-As of the SPARC m26 release and later, the commits diverge and will be noted separately below.
+The SPARC m26 release was built from a slightly different commit to the x86 version, later SPARC releases diverge as described in sparc/README.md

 m19:
 d2c5b266b717b923ea0e28b925ddb8e66dd98b42